Manage Tokens

 The server will respond with a list of token objects.
 Up to 500 items are returned at a time.
 If you have a larger number of tokens configured, the use of Pagination is required.

-To retrieve information about a specific token, issue a GET
+To retrieve information about a specific token, issue a GET request to the

 token’s endpoint:

-curl -X GET https://desec.io/api/v1/auth/tokens/{id}/ \
+curl https://desec.io/api/v1/auth/tokens/{id}/ \

 --header "Authorization: Token mu4W4MHuSc0Hy-GD1h_dnKuZBond"